Mandagucha: Demographics

 It has a population of around 20000 individuals.
 The major clans and casts are Gujjars, Syeds, Sawatis, Awans and Qureshis (Kotwals),Toda.
-Gujars are in majority but mostly live as tenants and do not hold land.
-Qureshi's and Syeds are the other two castes.
-Most of the lands belong to Sawatis.
-Gujjar are a numerical minority.

 History

 The two influential Sawati families were Peer Khan family and Sultan Khan family.
 The village saw one of the most fierce conflicts between Gujjars and Sawatis in the late 1980s.
 This conflict was an outcome of years-long suppression of Gujjar clans by the land owner Sawatis.
 A Left-inclined Kisan Mahaz (Farmer Front) motivated the Gujjers to stand against oppressive landlords.
 The conflict resulted in many liberties for the tenant classes, like freedom from free labor, etc.